-Work in a Warming World is a CURA (SSHRC Community-University Research Alliance) project.
+Work in a Warming World was a CURA (SSHRC Community-University Research Alliance) project.
+The book by the same name was published in 2015 by McGill-Queens Press.

 In 2009, the Labour Studies Program at SFU formally signed an agreement to be a participant organization in the CURA grant at York University, entitled: Work in a Warming World.
 Principal investigator: Carla Lipsig-Mumme.
 SSHRC, $1 million.